 If you knew the cure for cancer, would you have any hesitation to market it?
 Would you expect people to come and find you?
 Of course you wouldn’t.

-If you don’t know how to communicate to your audience and market effectively, one could argue that you are stealing from those who need you most.
-It is our job to find our target market whose needs we can then serve genuinely and honestly.
+If you don’t know how to communicate to your audience and market effectively, you take away from people who need you.
+It is our job to find our target market whose needs we can serve genuinely and honestly.

 What can you do to be better at modern marketing?
 In a series of blog posts, I’ll share with you some nuggets that I’ve learnt along the way of building my little businesses, not pretending that I know it all – in fact, I still consider myself to be an enthusiastic newbie who is eager to learn and share.